obryanlouis/qa/README.md

 I use an EC2 instance to train or test my models, with these steps:
 1. Update the code.
 2. Start a GPU EC2 instance. `p2.xlarge` and `p3.2xlarge` instances work OK.
    I load an AMI that has the NVIDIA Toolkit and python modules already installed.
 3. Zip the files (`./zip.sh` from the top level directory).
-4. Copy the files to EC2 instance: `scp -i /path/to/key.pem files.tar.gz ubuntu@<INSTANCE DNS>:~/`.
-This is a small amount of data since model weights and training data are copied from S3.
+4. Copy the files to EC2 instance:
+   `scp -i /path/to/key.pem files.tar.gz ubuntu@<INSTANCE DNS>:~/`.
+   This is a small amount of data (just the python files) since model weights and training data are copied from S3.
 5. SSH to the instance: `ssh -i /path/to/key.pem ubuntu@<INSTANCE DNS>`
 6. Unzip the files: `tar -xzvf files.tar.gz`
 7. Run the "remote" training or evaluation steps from above in a `tmux` terminal.
-8. If training, start another `tmux` terminal for tensorboard (make sure your tensorboard port is open).
+8. If training, start another `tmux` terminal for tensorboard.
+You may need to open the port tensorboard is running on.